buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Self
 * **Duration**: 10 rounds

 The caster imbues a small object with magic that begins to glow with light.
-The light illuminates its square and an additional meter around it, beyond that it doesn't generate dim light.
+The light illuminates its square and an additional meter around it, beyond that it doesn' \*\*t generate dim light.
 The duration of the spell is 10 rounds.
 The caster can throw the object within 18 meters and must remain within this distance.
 It is not possible to cast the spell more times per day than the number of Fate Points you possess.

 ### Locate Animals or Plants